Social Anxiety Disorder

 Agoraphobia is a type of anxiety disorder where a person fears feeling trapped when visiting certain places or being a part of certain situations.
 They might feel helpless or embarrassed.
 Some people can have panic disorders along with agoraphobia which causes a fair amount of anxiety even if faced with seemingly normal situations.
 Some of the symptoms of agoraphobia include the fear of crowds, fear of leaving the house alone and fear of being in enclosed public spaces.
 People suffering from agoraphobia always seek a companion to help them through fearful situations and in most cases, they will completely avoid any situation that triggers their agoraphobia altogether.

 TYPES OF ANXIETY DISORDERS

-Anxiety is very treatable and generally responds well to therapeutic models such as CBT and ACT.
-Anxiety may be something an individual expereinces from time to time or can be a disorder that requires specialized treatment.
-At NU Psychology, we support individuals with anxiety and specific disorders related to anxeity.
+Anxiety is very treatable and generally responds well to therapeutic models such as CBT, Exposure Therapy, and ACT.
+Anxiety may be something an individual experiences from time to time or can be a disorder that requires specialized treatment.
+At NU Psychology, we support individuals with minor anxiety and stress as well as specific disorders related to anxiety..